 The City of Guelph will calculate the necessary SOCAN tariff for your event and this fee will be appear on and be payable under your facility rental contract.
 Event organizers with an SOCAN account can provide proof of payment in lieu of adding the cost to their rental permit.

 Organizers requesting live animals at an event must be compliant with the City of Guelph Exotic and Non-Domestic Animals Bylaw found on guelph.ca.
 An exemption to these bylaws can be arranged through you event coordinator.

 Inflatables, bouncy castles, amusement rides, etc. require City approval and are not permitted at any picnic shelters or irrigated sportsfields.
 City staff will determine onsite location of the device.

-All devices must be identified on the event organizers or the rental company’s, Certificate of insurance that names the City of Guelph as an additional insured.
+All devices must be identified on the event organizers or the rental company’s, Certificate of insurance that names the City of Guelph as an additional insured-block.